Second Residency FAQ for Americans

 Practical and honest answers.
-If your question is not here, the intake form accepts questions as well as applications.
+If your question is not here, send a private inquiry or begin with a Situation Review.

 Is this only for the ultra-wealthy?

 I am not sure I even want to do this.
-Is the Briefing still useful?
+Where do I start?

 My situation is complicated — family, business, assets in multiple states.
 Is that a problem?

 No. Complicated situations are the norm, not the exception.
-The Briefing is specifically designed to address the complexity of your full situation.
-Family structure, business ownership, professional licenses, real estate, investment accounts — these are exactly the variables that need to be on the table.
+The Situation Review intake is the place to surface the complexity; if the situation is one we can meaningfully help with, the Departure Briefing that follows is built specifically to address the full picture — family structure, business ownership, professional licenses, real estate, investment accounts.
+These are exactly the variables that need to be on the table.

 I have a spouse who is skeptical.
-Can I include them in the Briefing?
+Can they be on the call?

 Does this mean renouncing my US citizenship?